Flowkey is a multi-platform piano learning app to learn and add pieces to your repertoire.

 Flowkey helps beginners improve reading notation and increases their piano repertoire in a fun and modern way.
 However, a teacher will help with posture and technique, which is something the app cannot provide.

-This app is best used along with private piano lessons, once you have learnt basic fingerings and posture.
+This app is best used along with private piano lessons, once you have learned basic fingerings and posture.

 I advise against using the app as your only tool for learning, but reach out to teachers and other resources to guide you (videos online, texts, and music sheets).